Shinetaku/DotNet-Core-SteelToe-Workshop/Session-01/AppMgr-Login/README.md

 ## AppsManager Log In

-7. Log In to Apps Manager URL: <PROVIDED_BY_INSTRUCTOR>.
+7. Log In to Apps Manager URL: <APPMANAGER_PROVIDED_BY_INSTRUCTOR>.
 Use the same username and password you entered when logging into the CF CLI.

 ![alt text][login]